Most small business owners are highly skilled multitaskers — and proud of it.

 1. Save time and money

 Are you still doing the taxes for your business?
 If so, does it make sense for you to spend your valuable time on such a complex task that also may be outside your area of expertise?
-Nearly half (45 percent) of financial executives polled for a Robert Half Management Resources survey don’t seem to think so: They said they look to financial consultants and project professionals to assist with business taxes.
+More than one-third (37 percent) of CFOs in a Robert Half Management Resources survey don’t seem to think so: They said they'll look to financial consultants and project professionals to assist with business taxes.

 What about other financial issues that small businesses typically grapple with, like controlling costs or increasing efficiency?
 A small business consultant can assist you with the development of strategies for making improvements on both fronts.
 And if your venture is on the fast track for growth, a skilled consultant can provide insight that can enable you to seize new opportunities while avoiding common pitfalls that could derail your success.